4DtyU/R-scripting-samples_AnnaBird/README.md

 <p>     Step 4) Open R Studio and run <b>install.packages("shiny")</b> in the console (this only needs to be done once)
 <p>     Step 5) Open the "app_FASTER FACS.R" file in R Studio & then click the "Run App" button.
 <p>             The first time the app is run, it will automatically install required R packages.
 <p>             Package installation may take a few minutes, but it will only happen once.
+Follow the instructions in the app.
 </pre>